llamaxyz/llama/documentation/ActionCreation.md

   - Permissions: A unique identifier that can be assigned to roles to permission action creation.
 Permissions are represented as a hash of the target contract, function selector, and strategy contract.
 Actions cannot be created unless a policyholder holds a role with the correct permission.
   - Strategies: A contract that holds all of the logic to determine action state.
 For example, strategies determine whether or not an action is approved/disapproved, canceled, or able to be executed.
   - Executor: The single exit point of a Llama instance.
 All actions that are executed will be sent from the Llama executor.
   - Guards: Guards enable pre and post action execution safety checks.
-Guards can be used to add arbitrary logic checks before and after action execution such as spending limits or calldata permissioning
+Guards can be used to add arbitrary logic checks before and after action execution such as spending limits or calldata permissioning.
   - Scripts: Contracts that are delegate called instead of called.
 Scripts can be used to batch calls together for extended functionality.

 ## Action State